 You click Save and Continue Edit.

-There are two ways to apply a catalog price rule:
+There are two ways to apply Magento 2 catalog price rules:

 The rule is applied in the frontend as below:

-This is a tutorial about how to create a Catalog price rule for the whole website of Magento 2.
+This is a tutorial about how to create Magento 2 catalog price rules for the whole website of Magento 2.
 It means that this rule will be applied to all store views of a store on a website.
 Therefore, it is impossible for store owners to set up a catalog price rule for each store view.
 To solve this drawback of Magento, you need to install an extension called Catalog Price Rule per Store View so that you can offer different promotions for various store views of a store.

 This module allows the admin to set up different prices for the same product on each Magento store view and supports setting up base currency per store view easily.

 - Set up different prices, special prices and tier prices for a product per store view of Magento 2 store